 - Corn-free – you can replace cornflour with 2 tablespoons of chia seeds or tapioca flour.

-- Oat-flour swap – you can use the same amount of all-purpose flour or gluten-free all-purpose flour blend.
+- Oat-flour swap – you can use the same amount of all-purpose flour or a gluten-free all-purpose flour blend.

 - Maple syrup replacement – any liquid sweetener works.
 Brown sugar can be used for the strawberry filling but not for the crumble mixture.